chris-trag/chris-trag.github.io/index.md

 I assume you landed here by social media or meeting in real life.
 Either way, welcome and I hope we get the chance to connect.

 ## 🤔 Who am I?
-Currently I'm working on Developer Relations at [Stripe](https://stripe.com).
-It's an amazing gig where I get to work alongside incredible developers and founders from around the world as they build products on top of our [payment APIs](https://stripe.com/docs) and [infrastructure services](https://stripe.com/about).
+Currently I'm leading the Developer Advocacy at [Stripe](https://stripe.com).
+It's an amazing place where I get to work alongside incredible developers and founders from around the world as they build products on top of our [payment APIs](https://stripe.com/docs) and [infrastructure services](https://stripe.com/about).

-Specifically I'm focused on _"Scaled Developer Advocacy"_, which is just a fancy way of saying that I'm focused on courting several million developers to choose Stripe as their favorite payments platform.
-Practically, on a daily basis I'm working lauching new outreach programs, evangelising our updates, and growing the collection of workshops and talks on our [YouTube channel](https://youtube.com/stripedevelopers).
-In addition I care about growing the collection of 3rd party apps in our [partner gallery](https://stripe.com/partners).
+My focus is _"Scaled Developer Advocacy"_, which is just a fancy way of saying that I'm focused on courting several million developers to choose Stripe as their favorite payments platform.
+Most days I'm working launching new outreach programs, [evangelising our API updates](https://dev.to/stripe), and growing the collection of workshops and talks on our [YouTube channel](https://youtube.com/stripedevelopers).
+In addition, I care about growing the collection of 3rd party apps in our [partner gallery](https://stripe.com/partners).

 Beyond work, I'm a father of 2 awesome kids and husband to an incredible partner.
 Over the past two decades we've moved from Boston to SF and now Austin.
 It's been a fun adventure.

 ## 🗺 Locations

 I'm currently splitting my time between Austin (primary), Seattle, and San Francisco.
-I moved to Austin about 3 years ago with my family and love it so far. *Reach out if you are curious about moving to ATX!*
+I moved to Austin about 4 years ago with my family and love it so far. *Reach out if you are curious about moving to ATX!*

 When travelling I'm usually working from Stripe HQ and/or the Seattle office every 6-8 weeks.
-[Our team](https://twitter.com/i/lists/1138184001649356801) is globally distributed and the in-person planning sessions are the best.
+[Our team](https://twitter.com/stripedev) is globally distributed and the in-person planning sessions are the best.
 The majority of any given month I can be found in and around downtown Austin.

 **Some places I've lived:**
 * Austin, TX